magento/devdocs/src/guides/v2.3/howdoi/custom-attributes/text-field.md

 ### Implement the apply method

-There are five key steps to develop the data patch.
+There are five steps in developing a data patch.
 All the steps below are written inside the `apply` method.

 1. Starting and ending the setup execution.
 This turns off foreign key checks and sets the SQL mode.